shey/railcar/README.md

 Welcome to Railcar, a quick-start Rails 7 solution, specifically designed to work with the Railroad server configuration.

-Railcar is a fully setup Rails 7.0.5 application and the the companion to the Railroad Ansible project.
+Railcar is a fully setup Rails 7.0.8 application and the the companion to the Railroad Ansible project.
 It provides you with a Docker-free setup to kickstart your Rails application development.

 ### Key Features
-* Rails 7.0.5
+* Rails 7.0.8
 * Tailwind CSS
+* Authentication with Devise 4.9
-* Capistrano
+* Deployment ready with Capistrano
 * Postgresql
 * Unicorn
 * Ruby 3.1.2